openfaas/faas/README.md

   Looking for statistics?
 This project does not use a mono-repo, but is split across several components.
 Use [Ken Fukuyama's dashboard](https://kenfdev.o6s.io/github-stats-page) to gather accurate counts on contributors, stars and forks across the [GitHub organisation](https://github.com/openfaas).

-  > Note: Incubator projects are not counted in these totals and are hosted under [openfaas-incubator](https://github.com/openfaas-incubator) awaiting graduation.
+  > Note: any statistics you gather about the openfaas/faas repository will be invalid, the faas repo is not representative of the project's activity.

 ### Governance

-OpenFaaS&reg; is an independent project founded by [Alex Ellis](https://www.alexellis.io) which is now being built and shaped by a growing community of contributors, GitHub Organisation members, Core contributors and end-users.
-OpenFaaS Ltd hosts the OpenFaaS codebase and trademarks.
-Professional services, sponsorships, and commercial support packages are available [upon request](mailto:sales@openfaas.com).
+OpenFaaS &reg; is an independent open-source project created by [Alex Ellis](https://www.alexellis.io), which is being built and shaped by a [growing community of contributors](https://www.openfaas.com/team/).

+OpenFaaS is hosted by OpenFaaS Ltd (registration: 11076587), a company which also offers commercial services, homepage sponsorships, and support.
+OpenFaaS &reg; is a registered trademark in England and Wales.

 ### Users